Are you an adviser? Go to Unbiased Pro

 Pension freedom retained the annuity option but opened up more ways in which people could take a pension - including taking the whole pot as a lump sum.

-When can I cash in my pension?
+When can I cash in my whole pension pot?

 If you have a defined contribution pension (most pensions are this type), then the rules allow you to access it flexibly from your 55th birthday onwards.

 Starting to draw your pension also limits the amount you can pay into it.
-So as long as you are working and able to live off your earnings (and hopefully able to pay into your pension too) you will usually be advised to leave your pension savings untouched.
+So, as long as you are working and able to live off your earnings (and hopefully able to pay into your pension, too), you will usually be advised to leave your pension savings untouched.

-Seeing an independent financial adviser is also important, as the choices you make will affect the rest of your life, and may be irreversible.
+You should familiarise yourself with these before making any decisions.
+Seeing a financial adviser is also important, as the choices you make will affect the rest of your life and may be irreversible.

 How long does it take to receive a pension lump sum?